lorcie/my-mlb/README.md

 - **Gemini Model** environment variable enables easy switch from **gemini-1.5-flash-002** into **gemini-2.0-flash-exp** , and also integration of other model version in the future

+- a special **Custom Instruction for Entity resolution** is used to get the Team/Player appropriate Id from user request expressed in natural language, to enable appropriate function calling with either team either player id required by MLB API.

 # MyMLB Local Review <a name="development-review"></a>

 ### Clone MyMLB Repository